wxs/cherylhsu.ca/content/pages/glossary.md

 Sovereignty and autonomy are often also associated with control: for example, the field of what I can control might be my awareness and perception; I may not be able to control the exogenous forces of my relationships and circumstances, but I can be empowered in how I mindfully react to or perceive them.
 Some might say, “mind over matter”.

 And yet, I sense that the fields of our control are not so pure and contained, and the membranes are porous.
 Sovereignty and soul are embodied, and I don’t have full control over my body or mind -- “I” am entangled with the lifeforms that inhabit the boundaries of my body, with the lifeforms that inhabit the larger bodies of which I am part.
+We become through worlds with more-than-human forces.

 Entangled Sovereignty foregrounds relationality and sympoiesis: no thing makes itself, we make-together through the ever-changing relationships that co-create our ever-changing identities, and the fluid dynamics and negotiations of power that enable individual and collective becoming.
 The ethics of how we live and die together means that we are co-response-able and co-accountable in our entangled relationships of reciprocity.